gawkermedia/big-assets/README.md

 # grunt-big-assets

-> Analyzes an AMD project's Javascript, attempting to highlight large dependencies that should be removed, replaced, or refactored.
+> Analyzes an AMD project's Javascript (using [madge](https://github.com/pahen/madge)), generating a report of largest Javascript dependencies.

+> Dependencies are sorted in descending order by Uglified filesize.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`